 This kind of CDP is among the riskier to implement because it involves a lot more automation.
 Any kind of predictive modeling is an extrapolation, through logic, from the facts at hand.
 So the facts better be right and the logic better be tight.

 What Kinds of Data Can a CDP Handle?

 What can you feed into a CDP?
 Basically everything.

-Every tool in your stack can feed into a modern CDP, and receive data back.
+Every tool in your stack can feed into a modern customer data platform, and receive data back.
 That includes:

 - Ad platforms